dzirbel/kotify/README.md

 [![codecov](https://codecov.io/gh/dzirbel/kotify/branch/master/graph/badge.svg?token=RZU5D35M5E)](https://codecov.io/gh/dzirbel/kotify)

 Kotify is a multiplatform desktop client for [Spotify](https://www.spotify.com/) focused on library organization for power users.
 It is free, open source, and does not collect any data.
-Kotify is in early development and nearing its first alpha release in the coming weeks.

 Kotify acts as a replacement for Spotify's official desktop application and can be used to browse and manage your Spotify library and control playback.
 Kotify adds: